LearnYouSomeComputer/Tools-For-Programming/02-Bash-Basics.md

       1       4      18
 ```

-Piping lets us compose all the utilities Linux comes with into more complex programs[^parallel].
+Piping lets us compose all the utilities Linux comes with into more complex programs.[^parallel]
 For a more complex example, let's suppose we want to count the number of unique lines in a file named 'myFile.txt'.
 We'll need a couple new utilities: